Learn to Feel Your Body

 Frictional Resistance corresponds to the material presented in Yoga Basics 2.
 Here the focus is on pressing the floor and resisting by not allowing your hips (or ribcage) to move.

-Foot Exercises for Proprioception focuses on foot activation in a variety of yoga poses.
+Foot Stability for Proprioception focuses on foot activation in a variety of yoga poses.

 Foot control is something that is rarely focused on in isolation and is often added as an afterthought.
 However, the muscles that you use in these exercises to control the feet originate in the lower legs, and so foot control is actually a way of stabilizing the feet, ankles and lower legs.

 Foot control can then have an affect on the hip bones and hip joints via the long hip muscles, the muscles that connect the lower leg bones to the hip bone.

 In each of these three videos the focus is less on a "routine".
 Instead you'll practice particular muscle control techniques that you then practice in a selection of yoga poses.
 Each workshop focuses on a single technique (or set of related techniques) to help you better understand the technique itself.

 All of these video workshops include a quick reference PDF which includes a summary of all of the exercises and the explanations.

 These three Muscle Control video workshops